Extremal chromatic bounds for distance Laplacian eigenvalues: Introduction

+A \emph{proper vertex coloring} of $G$ is a partition of $V(G)$ into independent sets, called color classes.
+The least number of such classes is the \emph{chromatic number} $\chi(G)$, see \cite{BrouwerHaemers2012,CvetkovicDoobSachs1995}.
+A cross-edge means an edge whose endpoints lie in two different color classes of a fixed proper coloring.

-Distance-based matrices constitute an important interface between combinatorial structure and linear algebra.
-The classical adjacency matrix $A( G)$ and Laplacian matrix $L( G)=\Delta( G)-A( G)$ (where $\Delta$ is the diagonal degree matrix) encode local adjacency information and underpin a large body of spectral graph theory \cite{BrouwerHaemers2012,CvetkovicDoobSachs1995}.
-Among their most fundamental properties are: $L( G)$ is symmetric positive semidefinite, $L( G)\mathbf{1}=\mathbf{0}$, and the multiplicity of the eigenvalue $0$ equals the number of connected components of $ G$, and hence is $1$ when $ G$ is connected.
-These features make Laplacian spectra a natural tool for measuring global connectivity and expansion, and for formulating extremal and interlacing arguments \cite{BrouwerHaemers2012,CvetkovicDoobSachs1995}.
+Distance-based matrices form an important interface between combinatorial structure and linear algebra.
+The adjacency matrix $A(G)$ and the Laplacian matrix $L(G)=\Delta(G)-A(G)$, where $\Delta(G)$ is the diagonal degree matrix, encode local adjacency information and lie at the centre of spectral graph theory \cite{BrouwerHaemers2012,CvetkovicDoobSachs1995}.
+Among their most useful properties are that $L(G)$ is symmetric positive semidefinite, $L(G)\mathbf{1}=\mathbf{0}$, and the multiplicity of the eigenvalue $0$ is the number of connected components of $G$.
+Hence, for a connected graph, this multiplicity is $1$.
+These features make Laplacian spectra natural tools for measuring global connectivity and expansion, and they are often the right setting for interlacing and extremal arguments \cite{BrouwerHaemers2012,CvetkovicDoobSachs1995}.

-While $A( G)$ and $L( G)$ are based on \emph{edges}, many applications (communication cost, chemical structure descriptors, transportation and routing, network latency) depend primarily on \emph{distances}.
-This motivates the \emph{distance matrix} $D( G)=(d_ G(v_i,v_j))_{i,j=1}^n$ and its Laplacian-type companions.
-For a vertex $v$, the \emph{transmission} is defined as
+While $A(G)$ and $L(G)$ are based on edges, many applications depend primarily on distances: communication cost, chemical structure descriptors, transportation, routing, and network latency all have this feature.
+This motivates the \emph{distance matrix} $D(G)=(d_G(v_i,v_j))_{i,j=1}^n$ and its Laplacian-type companions.
+For a vertex $v$, the \emph{transmission} is